Public exhibition closed

-Central Coast Council's Code of Meeting Practice, Code of Conduct and Public Forum Policy have been reviewed and are on public exhibition for your feedback.
+Central Coast Council's Code of Meeting Practice, Code of Conduct and Public Forum Policy have been reviewed and were on public exhibition for your feedback.

 Code of Conduct